July 28-August 1, 2014 | North Dakota State University

-Join the music education faculty of North Dakota State University and guests Mary Goetze and Robert Duke for a unique symposium designed to develop effective teaching in music education.
+Join the music education faculty of North Dakota State University and guests Alice-Ann Darrow, Kevin Meidl, Tim Sharp, and Deborah Sheldon for a unique symposium designed to develop effective teaching in music education.
 This five-day event offers a unique opportunity with a variety of options, including:

 - Three hours credit towards NDSU Master of Music in Music Education degree or continuing education for those interested in enriching their teaching

 - Separate tracks for instrumental, choral, and elementary music.

 - The ability to tailor sessions to your needs and include material from one, two, or all tracks

 - The opportunity to spend time working with nationally recognized master teachers